-Term Description Physical names Antenna-1, Antenna-2, Antenna-3 Primary/Active Antenna Tracking Antenna which Transmits and receives and is connected to the active demod in the modem.
-Secondary Antenna Tracking Antenna which does not Tx (except for Mute Window Time before Handover and Handover Window Time after Handover), but is connected to the non-active Demod.
+Term Description Physical names Antenna-1, Antenna-2, Antenna-3 Primary/Active Antenna Tracking Antenna which Transmits and Receives and is connected to the active Demod in the modem.
+Secondary Antenna Tracking Antenna which Receives but does not Transmits and is connected to the non-active Demod.
 Switching Primary and Secondary Antennas switch roles between them at the exact moment of Handover - Primary becoming Secondary and vice versa.
 Backup Antenna May be tracking mode or in standby mode.
-Antenna which does not transmit and is not connected to any one of the two demods.
-Stand-by Backup Antenna Antenna which Does not transmit and is not connected to any of the demods, but is forced (by CCU Configuration) to Stand-by mode.
+Antenna which does not transmit and is not connected to any one of the two Demods.
+Stand-by Backup Antenna Antenna which Does not transmit and is not connected to any of the Demods, but is forced (by CCU Configuration) to Stand-by mode.